knative/serving/docs/contracts/developer-monitoring-contract.md

 Labels:

 * *container_name*: Name of the container.
+* *namespace*: Kubernetes namespace that the container was served on.
 * *pod_name*: Name of Kubernetes pod that the container was served on.
-* *namespace*: Kubernetes namespace that the container was served on.

 #### container_cpu_usage_seconds_total

 Description: CPU usage of a container.

-Type: Gauge
+Type: Counter

 Labels:

 * *container_name*: Name of the container.
+* *cpu*: CPU identification, cpu00, cpu01, etc.
+* *namespace*: Kubernetes namespace that the container was served on.
 * *pod_name*: Name of Kubernetes pod that the container was served on.
-* *namespace*: Kubernetes namespace that the container was served on.
-* *cpu*: CPU identification, cpu00, cpu01, etc.

 ### Metrics Destinations